Charliemowood/atom-guide/README.md

 ### Terminal

-For working with your text editor and especially opening new files, you need to use Terminal.
+For working with your text editor and opening new files you can use Terminal.
 You might also hear this described as a command line interface or a shell.
 Terminal is used to give direct commands to your system.
 Terminal is useful to you because it can create lots of different types of files for a given project quickly.

 You will need to locate Terminal on your system.